appfast-io/docs/docs/BLOCKS/title-bar.md

 title: Title Bar
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Title bar block allows you to display a title, a subtitle, and a "more" link on the screen.
+User can click on the "more" link to navigate to the next screen or block.

 ## Common Properties